Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Minnesota's games this season have gone over 44.5 points 12 of 16 times.

-- Chicago has combined with its opponents to score more than 44.5 points in six of 16 games this season.
+- Minnesota and its opponents have gone over the current 44.5-point total in 12 of 16 games (75%) this season.

 - Sunday's total is 1.5 points higher than the combined 43 PPG average of the two teams.

-- These two squads surrender a combined 49.1 points per game, 4.6 more than this contest's over/under.
+- The 49.1 points per game these two squads have allowed their opponents to score this season are 4.6 more than the 44.5 over/under in this contest.

-- Vikings games this season feature an average total of 48.7 points, a number 4.2 points higher than Sunday's over/under.
+- The average total in Vikings games this season is 48.7, 4.2 points more than Sunday's over/under of 44.5.

-- In 2021, games involving the Bears have averaged a total of 43.0 points, 1.5 fewer than this game's set over/under.
+- The 44.5 over/under in this game is 1.5 points higher than the 43.0 average total in Bears games this season.

 Vikings stats and trends